-Under direct supervision of Nursing Supervisor & guidance of physician or Optometrist, performs a wide variety of eye care duties to assist the medical providers in the examination & treatment of eye disorders, using knowledge of advanced ophthalmic techniques & procedures.
-Makes members/patients & their needs a primary focus of one's actions; develops & sustains productive member/patient relationships.
-Actively seeks information to understand member/patient circumstances, problems, expectations, & needs.
-Builds rapport & cooperative relationship w/ members/patients.
-Considers how actions or plans will affect members; responds quickly to meet member/patient needs & resolves problems.
+Under direct supervision of Nursing Supervisor and guidance of physician or Optometrist, performs a wide variety of eye care duties to assist the medical providers in the examination and treatment of eye disorders, using knowledge of advanced ophthalmic techniques and procedures.
+Makes members/patients and their needs a primary focus of one's actions; develops and sustains productive member/patient relationships.
+Actively seeks information to understand member/patient circumstances, problems, expectations, and needs.
+Builds rapport and cooperative relationship with members/patients.
+Considers how actions or plans will affect members; responds quickly to meet member/patient needs and resolves problems.

 External hires must pass a background check/drug screen.
 Qualified applicants with arrest and/or conviction records will be considered for employment in a manner consistent with Federal, state and local laws, including but not limited to the San Francisco Fair Chance Ordinance.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, sexual orientation, gender identity, protected veteran, or disability status.